ioankolot/AQC-PQC/README.md

 main.py -- This file executes the AQC-PQC algorithm.
 Circuit architecture, type of problem, instance, #steps should all change from this file.

+aqc_qaoa.py -- This file contains the implementation of the AQC-PQC algorithm when the QAOA ansatz is used.

+qaoa_circuit.py -- This file contains the quantum circuit for the QAOA ansatz.

+brute_force.py -- This file calculates the optimal energy and optimal solutions for any problem tackled (by brute force).